 I love this fat-free ranch dressing on salads, of course, but it also makes a great dipping sauce.
 My current favorite vegetable to dip is simple roasted asparagus, which is finally in season and doesn’t require a second mortgage to buy.

-If you missed it, be sure to check out Fat-Free Onion Cream and my first full recipe video.
+If you missed it, be sure to check out Fat-Free Onion Cream and watch my first full recipe video below.
 More recipes using it are in the works!

 Fat-Free Onion Ranch Dressing